Marina Bay Sands: Facilities

-In front of the three towers include a Theatre Block, a Convention and Exhibition Facilities Block, as well as the Casino Block, which have up to 1,000 gaming tables and 1,400 slot machines.
+In front of the three towers, they include the Theatre Block for performances, the Convention and Exhibition Facilities Block, as well as the Casino Block, which has 1,000 gaming tables and 1,400 slot machines.
 To enter the casino, Singaporeans and Permanent Residents (PRs) have to pay a SGD$150 fee for a one time entry and a S$2000 fee for an annual pass.
-The fee was changed on 4 April 2019 to SGD$150 for a one-time visit and S$3000 for yearly visits.
+The fee was changed on 4 April 2019, to SGD$150 for a one-time visit and S$3000 for yearly visits.

-The ArtScience Museum is constructed next to the three blocks and has the shape of a lotus.
+The ArtScience Museum is constructed next to the three blocks and has the shape of a lotus, composed of 21 gallery spaces with a total floor area of approximately 50,000 sqft (5,000 sqm).
+The building is composed of 10 "fingers", with the tallest standing 60m above ground.
 Its roof is retractable, providing a waterfall through the roof of collected rainwater when closed in the day and laser shows when opened at night.
-In front of the Event Plaza is Wonder Full, a light and water show that is the largest in Southeast Asia and was produced by Laservision.
+In front of The Shoppes, at the Event Plaza along the Waterfront Promenade, a light and water show, Spectra, is staged each evening.
+An original light and water show, titled Wonder Full, produced by Laservision, ran from 2011 to 2017.
+It was subsequently replaced by a new light and water show named Spectra in 2017.
 The ArtScience Museum and Wonder Full show opened on 17 February 2011.

 The SkyPark has the world's longest elevated swimming pool, with a 146 m vanishing edge (a concept called an infinity pool) located 191 m above ground.
 The pools are made up of 422000 lb of stainless steel and can hold 376500 usgal of water.
 The SkyPark also has rooftop nightclubs such as Lavo (New York, Vegas) and Cé La Vi, gardens, hundreds of trees and plants, and a public observatory deck on the cantilever with 360-degree views of the Singapore skyline.
 The SkyPark is accessible only to hotel guests for security reasons.

-The Shoppes is the main shopping mall at Marina Bay Sands, with close to 1000000 sqft of retail space with over 300 stores and F&B outlets, featuring boutiques such as Ralph Lauren, Chanel, Cartier, Prada, Gucci, Hermès, Emporio Armani, Chopard, Valentino, Dior, Dunhill, Vertu, Miu Miu, Saint Laurent Paris, Salvatore Ferragamo, Montblanc, Blancpain, Vera Wang Bride, an Hermès watch boutique, and Herve Leger.
+The Shoppes is the main shopping mall at Marina Bay Sands, with close to 1000000 sqft of retail space with over 270 stores and F&B outlets, featuring premium and luxury brands such as Ralph Lauren, Chanel, Cartier, Prada, Gucci, Hermès, Emporio Armani, Chopard, Valentino, Dior, Dunhill, Vertu, Miu Miu, Saint Laurent Paris, Salvatore Ferragamo, Montblanc, Blancpain, Vera Wang Bride, an Hermès watch boutique, and Hervé Léger.